 An MBA degree can make you more marketable to employers, which can in turn help you land a better job and a higher salary, research shows.
 And while earning your degree can come with a hefty price tag, taking out MBA loans is one option to help you pay for it.

-The median starting salary of recent MBA graduates in the U.S. is $120,000, according to the 2024 Corporate Recruiters Survey from the Graduate Management Admission Council (GMAC).
-That’s significantly more than the $69,320 starting salary of grads with a bachelor’s degree.
+The median starting salary of recent MBA graduates in the U.S. ranges from $85,000 to $120,000.
+That’s significantly more than the $68,680 starting salary of grads with a bachelor’s degree.
 Knowing how much you might earn could help you determine if an MBA is worth it.

 An MBA can also help you advance in your career.
-The majority of employers in the GMAC survey said that MBA grads typically perform better and move up the ladder faster than other employees.
-That places them in high demand in the workplace.
-One-third of employers from across the globe reported that they plan to hire more MBA graduates in 2024 than they did in 2023.
+MBA grads typically perform better and move up the ladder faster than other employees.
+That places them in high demand in the workplace, and 37% of employers plan to hire more MBA graduates in 2025 (up from 17%).

 Average Salary Increase with an MBA